JozeFons/GoLang_Code_Snippets/README.md

 This example uses the "mysql" command to restore the mydatabase database from the "mydatabase.sql" file.

 Additionally this example prompts the user for confirmation before restoring the database, and only proceeds with the restore if the user enters "y".
-Optionally you can bypass this promt by commeting out the code called // Prompt the user for confirmation.
+Optionally you can bypass this promt by commeting out the code called "Prompt the user for confirmation".

 # PostgreSQL